deseretbook/classy_hash/README.md

 ### Who wrote it?

-Classy Hash was written by Mike Bourgeous for API validation in internal DeseretBook.com systems.
+Classy Hash was written by Mike Bourgeous for API validation and documentation in internal DeseretBook.com systems.

 ### Alternatives

-If you decide Classy Hash isn't for you, here are some of the other great options we considered before deciding to roll our own:
+If you decide Classy Hash isn't for you, here are some of the other options we considered before deciding to roll our own:

 - [JSON Schema](http://json-schema.org/) ([json-schema gem](http://rubygems.org/gems/json-schema))
 - [Hash Validator](https://github.com/JamesBrooks/hash_validator)